Qi-Z/hackernews-node/README.md

 > And the subselction of fields avaible for query is restricted by Schema.
 So in our example, the User type for app layer has no password field.
 > Password can not be query at app layer

+* What is Prisma: `context.db.exists.Vote()` function
+ > It also generates one exists function per type from your data model.
+The exists function takes a where filter object that allows to specify certain conditions about elements of that type.
+Only if the condition applies to at least one element in the database, the exists function returns true.
+ > Basically it provides a way to easily check existence

+* After prisma deploy, Schema doesn't seem updated
+> Make sure to update the endpoint in index.js

+* Why can node field be `null` for subscription?
+> Because delete operation means now value is null